What are the best shooting modes to use and why?

 5. Manual (M) mode

-Manual mode beats everything for putting you in creative control of your camera and the end result of the shot.
+Manual mode beats all the other shooting modes for putting you in creative control of your camera and the end result of the shot.

 You may wish to slow down the shutter speed or widen the depth of field from one shot to the next to get variety from the scene in the shortest amount of time.
 If you’re shooting in manual mode, this is easily done.

-By looking at the exposure indicator (you’ll learn about this in the next chapter) you can read the correct exposure determined by the camera’s exposure metering system.
-It is then up to you to adjust the shutter speed and aperture according to your desired outcome.
+By looking at the exposure indicator you can read the correct exposure determined by the camera’s exposure metering system.
+It’s then up to you to adjust the shutter speed and set aperture for the look you want.

-Creativity and complete control over your camera and the outcome of your image.
+While manual mode gives you complete control over your camera and the outcome of your image, sometimes the situation determines the best shooting mode to use.

-I’m going to contradict myself about manual mode, because sometimes ease of use and the ability to get the shot done quickly, with the correct exposure, is the most important factor.
+So I’m going to contradict myself about manual mode, because sometimes ease of use and the ability to get the shot done quickly, with the correct exposure, is most important.

 In a fast moving situation, such as the confetti toss at a wedding, where you don’t have the time to keep an eye on the exposure indicator, as well as adjust the aperture or shutter speed accordingly, aperture priority mode can be helpful.

-If you’re photographing cyclists for example, and the light keeps changing, because of clouds passing in front of the lens, it could be better to use shutter priority.
+If you’re photographing cyclists for example, and the light keeps changing, because of clouds passing in front of the sun, it could be better to use shutter priority mode.

 As long as you know that the aperture will change within acceptable limits for your needs, you can then concentrate on the action.
 By not having to constantly adjust your aperture and shutter speed for the changing light conditions you won’t miss a shot.